merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing an experience builder app/README.md

 # Publishing an Experience Builder App

 This guide builds on the steps described in [Publishing a Map Service](../Publishing_a_map_service/README.md).
-Ensure you have completed those steps before proceeding.
+This means there is already a webmap published in Portal.

 In this section, you'll learn how to publish an Experience Builder app using your previously published map service.